cleaversolutions/stocks/junk/about-2.md

----
+NOTE: missing third dash in frontmatter to process.

+--
-layout: page
+layout: page-2
 title: About
-permalink: /about/
+permalink: /about-2/
 ---

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)